Saint Louis University's Center for Healthcare Ethics offers a variety of courses including foundational, elective and study abroad courses.

 HCE 2010: Foundations in Clinical Health Care Ethics

 This course introduces students to the ethical dimensions of clinical medicine and offers them the basic language and methodology with which to critically examine these dimensions.
-The course format integrates lecture and active case discussion to provide both the necessary philosophical grounding and the real-world skills sought by students.
-The course will provide an introduction to basic ethical theory and various approaches to clinical ethical decision-making.
-In addition students will engage particular ethical issues, including truth-telling, informed consent, killing and letting die, conscientious objection and physician-assisted suicide.
-Students will investigate these issues through weekly in-class case discussion and periodically through written case-analysis.
+The course format integrates lecture and active case discussion to provide both the necessary theoretical grounding and the real-world skills sought by students.

 This course examines ethical issues in health care through the lens of Catholic moral thought.
 Students will first be introduced to the terminology and approaches of secular bioethics in order to understand similarities and differences between a secular and Catholic approach.
 Students will then explore theological foundations for health care ethics, including Christian anthropology and the meaning of the Christian life as it relates to issues that arise in health care.
 The course will engage specific teachings of the Catholic Moral tradition that bear directly on issues of health care ethics, including reproductive technologies, contraception, end-of-life decision making and physician-assisted suicide.
 While studying these issues, students will become familiar with differing, sometimes opposing, viewpoints and approaches of Catholic thinkers.
 A course format integrating lecture and active case discussion will provide both an understanding of principles and the opportunity to develop practical dilemma-solving skills.